sarkahn/dots-roguelike/Assets/Part2/Part2-ECS.md

 ## Creating our RenderSystem

+First, create a new empty scene in our "Part2" folder and open it up, so all we have is a camera.

 In order to get entities drawing to our console, we'll need to create a JobComponentSystem that will iterate over our entities, read their position and render data, and then write to the console using that data.
 This is the basis of all Systems - read whatever data it's concerned with and act on it in some way, whether that's writing to other data, printing something to the log, or in our case, drawing some smileys on screen.

-To start with we create the bones of our system:
+To start with we create the bones of our system.
+Create a new script:

 ###### TileRenderSystem
 ``` csharp